Nancy Drew: The Captive Curse

 The Captive Curse is the 24th installment in the Nancy Drew point-and-click adventure game series by Her Interactive.
 The game is available for play on Microsoft Windows and Mac OS X platforms.
 It has an ESRB rating of E10+ for moments of mild violence and peril.
 Players take on the first-person view of fictional amateur sleuth Nancy Drew and must solve the mystery through interrogation of suspects, solving puzzles, and discovering clues.
-There are two levels of gameplay, Junior and Senior detective modes, each offering a different difficulty level of puzzles and hints, however neither of these changes affect the actual plot of the game.
-The game is loosely based on a book entitled Captive Witness (1981).
+There are two levels of gameplay, Junior and Senior detective modes, each offering a different difficulty level of puzzles and hints, however neither of these changes affect the plot of the game.
+The game is loosely based on the book Captive Witness (1981).

 Plot

 For centuries, a legendary monster has terrorized residents of a Bavarian castle, called Castle Finster, in Germany.
 According to the legend, the monster will vanish for years at a time until, without warning, it reappears to claim its next victim.
 So far every victim it has claimed has been a young woman, reputed to be wearing a peculiar jeweled necklace at the time of her disappearance.
 In the present day, young American detective Nancy Drew has been called in by the castle's owner to discover the truth behind recent monster sightings, before the monster can strike again.
 As Nancy delves deeper into the case, she begins to fear that someone in the castle plans for her to be the monster's next victim.